mandyarn/refs/README.md

 # refs
-contains a variety of resources, notes, code snippets for various languages and frameworks.
+is a resource info hub for fundamental programming skills, containing notes and code snippets on the command line, version control, various languages and frameworks in both the front and back end